Fact checked and updated on 2/27/2023 with information on Snipping Tool

 With most Android phones, you take a screenshot by simultaneously pressing the Power button and the Volume Down button.
 You'll see a notification that a screenshot was taken and you can choose to share it from there.
 Or, access your screenshots from your Photo or Gallery app on your Phone.
 If you don't see the screenshot as your last shot taken, look for a separate folder labeled "Screenshots."

 How to create a screenshot on your iPhone

-Snapping an image from your iPhone is easy.
+Snapping an screenshot on your iPhone is easy.
 For iPhones without a home button (iPhone X and later models, except the new iPhone SE), press the Power button and Volume Up button simultaneously.
 For iPhone models with a home button, click (not hold) the home button and power button at the same time.

 When you first take the screenshot, a preview of the picture comes up in the lower left corner.
 If you tap on it, you'll be taken to an editing app that enables you to add text and crop the image, among other things, and then send it.
 If you don't do anything, the screenshot saves to your photo camera roll where you can share it via email or text.